Souvlaki42/advent-of-code/README.md

 # Advent of Code

-My advent of code solutions starting from 2024.
-I'm using rust for now.
-I might use other languages or try other years' challenges in the future.
+My AoC solutions starting from 2024.
+I'm using Rust for it but I use Python for my CLI automations.

 > [!NOTE]
 > This is my personal repo for my solutions to the advent of code challenges.